clux/facemaulers/east/epilogue.md

 - "That was amazing, all of you."
 - "That is one colorful paladin you got."
-(Describe tenser's + teal 3-boob suit, burning red orcus wand).
+(Describe tenser's + teal 3-boob suit, burning red orcus wand). have an awkward moment where remaining gray cloaks gather around... maybe lead into GILBERT here... then come back with Kiaransalite remains and scythe

 - To Mordai: "I've never seen someone cast spells as fast as you did there.
 If this is the power of chronomancy, then, wow.
 I know this is soon, but at some point, when you've had some time to think.
 We could use teachers at the mages guild to help improve the quality of our students."

 - Ursula about Staff if GW keeps it: "You know, that Wand Goatweaver is using seems a lot more powerful than I thought originally.
 Do you think he'll be able to handle it?"

-## Sahaquiel Ending (Mordai)
+### Sahaquiel Ending (Mordai)
 key points:
 - kiransalee can return if chronomancy still exists
 - mordai must modify memory on ursula/diana/sansury/celerom
-- [[dahaka]] will intercede in second half if nothing is done / after memory wipes
+- [[dahaka]] will intercede in second half if nothing is done / after last memory wipe
 - "there's only one thing left to do now mordai. it's time to forget what you know about chronomancy. time is not a circle if you do not tamper with it. you can forge your destiny without this magic, you will be a powerful sorcerer, that does not end up as a set of artifacts 500 years down the line when new liches rise. you will forget some things however. you will think you never met me, some aspects of your struggle against the chronomantic liches will seem strange to you, that's because your mind will try to make sense of minor inconsistencies in my modify memory."
 - Level 17 Celestial Sorcerer when it happens - no memory of patrons/chronomancy or casting of such spells.
 But remembers the epic battle you had and the sheer number of fireballs you got out.
 It's hard to pinpoint everything that went down in those fateful minutes, but you, Goatweaver and Faeynore all got together and performed to your fullest.

-- TODO: how to get him to eldritch blast?
+Get him to eldritch blast in Graycloak camp (to highlight level 17 EB.
+Four white, beams of force emanates from mordai's fingers, a spectral deeva-like-head swirls around each orb as they move towards the targets.
+(Patronus like).

+if he doesn't do this, he leaves a foot in the door for chronomancy and kiaransalee to return, but he becomes the most powerful sorcerer on the coast.
+(In which case the painting commissioned will accidentally be named The Sunset Warriors)
+- Dahaka warning: If you keep using Chronomancy, you are poised to become the greatest sorcerer that ever lived, but it means that when we meet again, I am unlikely to be your ally.

+### Graycloak Target Practice (Party)
+- dummies in gray cloak camp (compete for single target damage)
+- ONE RANGED ATTACK (cantrips, one weapon, thrown, missile)
+- ONE CLOSE RANGE ATTACK (spells allowed)

 ### Galeron Gilbert (Party)
 shouts from side-street "NO DONT".
 Hear a crossbow bolt release. **Clank**